Healthcare Fraud Defense & Anti-Kickback Statute Defense

 Federal healthcare fraud investigations are multi-agency operations that can take years to complete.
 DOJ’s Fraud Section Healthcare Fraud Unit leads prosecutions at the national level, working alongside U.S. Attorney’s Offices, the FBI, HHS-OIG, IRS Criminal Investigation, and CMS Program Integrity.

-Investigations typically begin in one of three ways: CMS data analytics or the Health Care Fraud Data Fusion Center flags a provider as a billing outlier; a current or former employee files a qui tam whistleblower complaint under the False Claims Act; or a patient, family member, or referral source reports information to the government.
+Investigations typically begin in one of three ways: the Health Care Fraud Data Fusion Center or CMS data analytics flags a provider as a billing outlier; a current or former employee files a qui tam whistleblower complaint under the False Claims Act; or a patient, family member, or referral source reports information to the government.
+The May 2025 expansion of DOJ’s Corporate Whistleblower Awards Pilot Program to include healthcare fraud is increasing whistleblower activity across all sectors.

 Scott Armstrong and Drew Bradylyons built these cases as senior prosecutors in DOJ’s Fraud Section using every one of these tools.
 They now use that experience to identify the government’s investigative strategy early and mount an effective defense before charges are filed.